Exotic hadron: History

 When the quark model was first postulated by Murray Gell-Mann and others in the 1960s, it was to organize the states known then to be in existence in a meaningful way.
 As quantum chromodynamics (QCD) developed over the next decade, it became apparent that there was no reason why only three-quark and quark-antiquark combinations could exist.
 Indeed, Gell-Mann's original 1964 paper alludes to the possibility of exotic hadrons and classifies hadrons into baryons and mesons depending upon whether they have an odd (baryon) or even (meson) number of valence quarks.
 In addition, it seemed that gluons, the mediator particles of the strong interaction, could also form bound states by themselves (glueballs) and with quarks (hybrid hadrons).
 Several decades have passed without conclusive evidence of an exotic hadron that could be associated with the S-matrix pole.

+There have been many observations of so-called 'exotic candidates' experimentally observed, which are particles that don't appear to fit the standard quark model.
+The first few exotic candidates to be identified include the X(3872), which was discovered by the Belle experiment in Japan; the Y(4260) which was discovered at the BaBar experiment; and the Z_{c}^{+}(3900), which was discovered independently by the BES III experiment in China and the Belle experiment.

 In April 2014, the LHCb collaboration confirmed the existence of the Z(4430)^{−}, discovered by the Belle experiment, and demonstrated that it must have a minimal quark content of cc̅du̅.
+Since this was the first exotic hadron to have its quark content experimentally identified, it is also the first unambiguous discovery of an exotic hadron.

 In July 2015, LHCb announced the discovery of two particles, named P(4380) and P(4450), which must have minimal quark content cc̅uud, making them pentaquarks.